pozorvlak/perl_import/README.md

 that method, and have it happen at compile time.
 See [SVG::GD](https://metacpan.org/pod/SVG::GD) or [Lingua::Romana::Perligata](https://metacpan.org/pod/Lingua::Romana::Perligata) for the kind of thing this makes possible.
+The standard `Exporter` module provides (in ordinary Perl code) an `import` method that implements the usual export semantics; people have written several alternative exporters and put them on CPAN.